Vernon Jordan '57 & Steve Sanger '68 Share DePauw Memories at Televised Event in Minneapolis

 In his speech, which was bookended by long standing ovations, Vernon Jordan called on the crowd that filled the Minneapolis Convention Center to carry on Dr. King's dream.
 [DOWNLOAD AUDIO: "Keeping the Dream Alive" 449KB] "Every night a billion people go to sleep hungry in a world of unparalleled riches.
 The overwhelming majority of the world's poorest of the poor are brown or black.
 W.E.B.
 DuBois was right when he said, 'The problem of the 20th century will be the problem of the color line.'
 This morning I say that the problem of the 21st century remains the same problem of the color line: the apportionment of wealth and of misery based on race."

-You can learn more about the breakfast, and watch the entire program in Real Video, at Twin Cities Public Television's Web site by clicking here.
+You can learn more about the breakfast at Twin Cities Public Television's website by clicking here.